-The decrease in stock-based compensation costs was related primarily to the termination for cause of Charles F. Dunleavy, Chief Executive Officer, on June 9, 2014.
-In accordance with the Company's 2001 Stock Plan and the 2006 Stock Incentive Plan, all vested and unvested grants are forfeited.
-In addition, the Company did not issue any stock-based awards during the three months ended July 31, 2014.
-The aggregate stock-based compensation expense related to all stock-based transactions recorded in the consolidated statements of operations was approximately \$13,000 and \$230,000 for the three months ended July 31, 2014 and 2013, respectively.
+Stock-based compensation costs decreased for the three and six month periods ended October 31, 2014 versus October 31, 2013 due primarily to the termination for cause of Charles F. Dunleavy, former Chief Executive Officer, on June 9, 2014.
+In accordance with the Company's 2001 Stock Plan and the 2006 Stock Incentive Plan, all vested and unvested grants are forfeited upon termination for cause.
+In addition, the Company issued stock-based awards during the month of October 2014, where for the prior year, stock based awards were issued during the month of June 2013.
+The aggregate stock-based compensation expense related to all stock-based transactions recorded in the consolidated statements of operations was approximately \$153,000 and \$370,000 for the six months ended October 31, 2014 and 2013, respectively.